The FACT-Driven Hiring System includes:

 - Should be presented objectively not as a list of demands.

 - Turn the challenges of the jobs into opportunities

 - Should be written in a positive, engaging and captivating tone of voice

 - It sets the scene for the candidate to imagine what “a day in the life” is like with the company

-You also want to properly communicating why your company is such a great choice for a candidate to work for.
-In doing so, you want to highlight who you are, why you exist by highlighting your company mission, vision and core values.
-To do this, you might want to include social media links so candidates can check out your profile feeds to get a better idea about your company and culture.
+A key part of a good job ad is speaking directly to the candidate’s wants and desires.
+You also want to properly communicate why your company is such a great choice.
+In doing so, you want to highlight who you are and why you exist by highlighting your company mission, vision, and core values.
+To do this, you might want to include social media links so candidates can check out your company to get a better idea about your company’s culture.

 Make sure your ad hits all these points:

 - It’s not too long (3–4 pages is like a novel)